-\textbf{Disentangled Pose Encoder} As shown in Fig.\ref{pipeline}, different from \cite{hsu2024spot}, a disentangled pose encoder is designed to extract the SE(3) pose features.
-Inspired by \cite{li2019cdpn, wang2021gdr}, we design the translation network and rotation network to extract the features of translation $ t \in \mathbb{R}^{3} $ and rotation $ R \in \mathbb{R}^{3 \times 3} $ respectively.
-The translation network employs a three layer MLP, LayerNorm layers, and GELU activation function, which encodes the $t$ into a 64-dimensional vector $F_{t}$.
-Similarly, the rotation network encodes the $R$ into a 64-dimensional vector $F_{r}$.
-Then, the $F_{t}$ and $F_{r}$ are concatenated to 128-dimensional, which is sent to the Transformer layer to capture the implicit correlation between pose components through the self-attention mechanism and finally output the 128-dimensional pose features $F_{pose}$ by linear projection.
+\textbf{Disentangled Pose Encoder.} As shown in Fig.~\ref{pipeline}, unlike \cite{hsu2024spot}, a disentangled pose encoder is designed to extract the SE(3) pose features.
+Inspired by \cite{li2019cdpn, wang2021gdr}, we design a translation network and rotation network to extract the features of translation $ t \in \mathbb{R}^{3} $ and rotation $ R \in \mathbb{R}^{3 \times 3} $ respectively.
+The translation network employs a three-layer MLP, LayerNorm layers, and a GELU activation function, which encodes $t$ into a 64-dimensional vector $F_{t}$.
+Similarly, the rotation network encodes $R$ into a 64-dimensional vector $F_{r}$.
+Then, $F_{t}$ and $F_{r}$ are concatenated to form a 128-dimensional vector, which is then fed to a Transformer layer to capture the implicit correlation between pose components through the self-attention mechanism and finally outputs the 128-dimensional pose features $F_{pose}$ by linear projection.